Come and join us for our annual Easter Egg Hunt, where you can enjoy hunting for eggs, face painting, and much more.

 We always enjoy when these two come to sing for us and look forward to the next visit.

-During one of our morning coffee socials, Livingston Hills held a raffle for a giant stuffed money.
+During one of our morning coffee socials, we held a raffle for a giant stuffed bear with money.
 Residents were able to use their “big bucks”, earned from attending previous events and activities, to get tickets to win the prize.

 Our Balloon Smash activity at Livingston Hills keeps growing in popularity.